grover47/terraform-beginner-bootcamp-2023/README.md

 - This will run a plan and pass the changeset to be executed by terraform. `apply` will prompt yes or no.
 - For automatic approval to execute the `apply` without entering yes, use the tag `--auto-approve`.

-#### Terraform Lock Files

-`.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.

-The Terraform Lock File should be committed to your Version Control System (VSC) eg. Github

 <br>

 #### Terraform State Files